-California bill would criminalize activism outside churches
+California bill would criminalize activism near churches

 Do you think it should be a crime to protest a church?